 The 2015 Law on Insolvency Practitioners and all relevant rules in their wholeness are the ones that regulate the professional framework in which an Insolvency Practitioner (IP) operates in Cyprus.
 Regulating the profession was therefore determined as necessary, in order to ensure the effective implementation of the insolvency processes and procedures which are stated in and promoted by the Law.
+Our firm provides professional insolvency practitioner services in full compliance with the regulatory framework, ensuring transparent, structured, and effective insolvency procedures near Cyprus.

 Responsibility and Action taken by an Insolvency Practitioner